 Death by P&L

-If you have a salesperson “handling Amazon”, you’ve missed the boat on a strategy.
-Amazon is not simply a retail channel, it’s the the pace setter for the entire market: All channels are linked by information, and with auto pricing tools, rapid comparison, and Amazon’s desire for low prices, all channels are affected by your Amazon decisions.
+If you have a salesperson “handling Amazon,” you’ve missed the boat on a strategy.
+Amazon is not simply a retail channel, it’s the pacesetter for the entire market: All channels are linked by information, and with auto pricing tools, rapid comparison, and Amazon’s desire for low prices, all channels are affected by your Amazon decisions.
 Digital means that your price on Amazon is your new market price.
 Brand owners that place Amazon in an organizational silo, and claim to be doing well, may be failing to understand the system-wide effects.
-This could show up on the books as misattributed sales, poor marketing ROI by failing to utilize Amazon marketing tools, or ever-increasing financial demands from key retailers who you have put at a competitive disadvantage.
+This could show up on the books as misattributed sales, poor marketing ROI by failing to utilize Amazon marketing tools, or ever-increasing financial demands from key retailers whom you have put at a competitive disadvantage.

 Developing an effective Amazon strategy is a choice.
 It affects all aspects of the brand and requires leadership and making hard decisions that get even harder with prolonged inaction.
 Organizing for success requires finding the right partners — in every channel — and having fluency in content, digital marketing, customer journey, supply chain, and understanding the interaction across all channels.
 Amazon can support your brand strategy — allowing you to reach a growing and important consumer base, educating about your products, and differentiating on the unique value of your products — if you make the effort to see the big picture.